Why ‘Lovesongs: Yesterday, Today & Tomorrow’ (2008) is a Still-Relevant Feminist Representation of 2008 India

 Allowing its female characters to have this certain autonomy over their lives without any judgement while still showing them grappling to come to terms with the bigger traumas is what makes this script so special.

 This isn’t yet another film that shows women to be the “perfect” lover, wife or daughter; instead, they just are.
-The plot uses their personal exasperations and failures to move the story along; it doesn’t spend too much time being melodramatic, even in its most heart-breaking scenes.
+The plot uses its characters’ personal exasperations and failures to move the story along; it doesn’t spend too much time being melodramatic, even in its most heart-breaking scenes

 Moreover, it challenges the traditional representation of the woman who can do it all, no matter the personal cost, with empathy—empathy for their circumstances, empathy for their decision-making (no matter how good or bad things turn out), and empathy for where life eventually takes them.